I analyse how socio-economic determinants like income, unemployment or social class affect life satisfaction.

 Second, I study how people affect each other (so called 'reference effects').
 For example: does satisfaction with income depend on the incomes of others?
 Does the subjective value of one's social class depend on society's overall class structure?

 Beyond these interests, I also started work on some fundamental methodological challenges facing wellbeing research.
 In particular, I attempt to clarify the conditions under which statistically and substantively robust conclusions can be drawn from verbal reports about subjective wellbeing.

 In the long-term, I hope that this work can contribute to the wider debate on the appropriate metrics for public policy and how societies might best act on such metrics.

-Prior to commencing his DPhil in Social Policy in 2016, Caspar completed the MSc in Comparative Social Policy at the department and obtained a B.A in Liberal Arts and Sciences from University College Maastricht.
+Prior to commencing the DPhil in Social Policy in 2016, I completed the MSc in Comparative Social Policy at the Department of Social Policy & Intervention, and obtained a BA in Liberal Arts and Sciences from University College Maastricht.

 Brian Nolan (INET, Oxford) and Maarten Vendrik (SBE, Maastricht) supervise my doctorate.
 I am honoured to be funded by the inaugural Barnett-Nuffield Scholarship and a pre-doctoral research fellowship at the Oxford Wellbeing Research Centre.